Qengineering/BananaPi-M2-Zero-OV5640/README.md

 ------------

+## Good to know.

+* The Banana Pi M2 zero has only 512 MByte RAM onboard, which limits the performance even with the quad-core A7 Allwinner H2+.
+Don't expect high-resolution live video, although we managed to transfer a 1280x720 UDP stream at 30 FPS using GStreamer.
+* This Armbian OS is the first we tested that keeps the CPU temperature fairly cold.
+All other BPi operating systems heats the CPU at 65°C or higher, even when idle.
+* We limited the screen resolution to 1280x720 to avoid flickering.
+* If you require extra space, you can delete the ~/opencv and /usr/src (1.9 GB) folder from the SD card.
+There are no longer needed since all libraries are in the /usr directory.
+The /usr/src keeps all the code required for building the Linux kernel.
+* Use a tool like [GParted](https://gparted.org/) `sudo apt-get install gparted` to expand the image to larger SD cards.<br/><br/>
 <!--
-## Tips.

-* If you are in need of extra space, you can delete the opencv and the opencv_contrib folder from the SD card.
-There are no longer needed since all libraries are placed in the /usr/ directory.
-* Use a tool like [GParted](https://gparted.org/) `sudo apt-get install gparted` to expand the image to larger SD cards.
-We recommend a minimum of 64 GB.
-Deep learning simply requires a lot of space.<br/><br/>

 ------------

 ## Pre-installed frameworks.